How To Wholesale Real Estate In New Jersey: Step-By-Step (2024)

 One of the benefits of working as a professional real estate wholesaler is that potential earnings have no income limits.

-While wholesaling and working as a licensed real estate broker in New Jersey are clearly not the same job; both occupations are real estate and sales related.
+While wholesaling and working as a licensed real estate broker in New Jersey are clearly not the same job, both occupations are related to real estate and sales, raising the question: do you need a license to wholesale real estate?
 According to the federal Occupational Outlook Handbook, the median annual income (41-9021 & 41-9022) for real estate brokers and real estate agents was $48,770, which translates to $23.34 each hour.

 The number of real estate professionals in New Jersey includes around 220 real estate brokers and over 1,800 real estate sales agents.